Have you wanted to optimize your paid search campaigns?

 When you advertise in several channels or campaigns in Google Ads, it’s vital to watch which channel produces the best residuals for your primary keyword performance indicator (KPI).

-You should take time to grasp which campaigns and channels perform the best and then direct more of your budget that way.
+You should take time to grasp which search results campaigns and channels perform the best and then direct more of your budget that way.

 If you find yourself falling behind on share as you have a small budget, review how the funding is allocated.